 Stretching the body’s critical parts is something athletes always do before their training to prevent injuries.
 The correct extension keeps the muscles flexible, strong, and healthy.
 Without stretching, calf muscles shorten and become tight, becoming weak and unable to extend, which is terrible for your Achilles tendon – heel cord, attaches calf muscles to the heel bone.
 The Achilles tendon is responsible for standing on their feet and allows the foot to point downward.
 When both the Achilles tendon and calf muscle weaken, more pressure is added to the plantar fascia.

 People who constantly move are not the only ones at risk of plantar fasciitis.
 People who are overweight and obese are at a higher risk of plantar fasciitis.
-According to the WHO, overweight and obesity is defined as an abnormal or excessive fat accumulation that threatens a person’s health.
+According to the WHO, overweight and obesity are defined as abnormal or excessive fat accumulation that threatens a person’s health.
 A person with a body mass index (BMI) of over 25 is considered overweight, and over 30 is obese.
 Being overweight and obese places extra weight on your plantar fascia, weakening it quickly.

 This study on the association between body mass index (BMI) and musculoskeletal foot disorders found a strong connection with being overweight and having chronic plantar fasciitis and foot pain in general.